myslide/MIDIHost4RaspberryPi/Readme.md

 # About the MIDIHost4RaspberryPi Project
-As I added a modern Keyboard to my Synthesizers from the 90's, I realized the gap between the MIDI interfaces: The standard MIDI interface contains a In and Out,sometimes a Throu 5 pin DIN socket.
+As I added a modern Keyboard to my Synthesizers from the 90's, I realized the gap between the MIDI interfaces: The standard MIDI interface contains a In and Out,sometimes a Through port with a 5 pin DIN socket.
 The modern equipment contains a USB Connector or it is "wired" by Bluetooth or (W)LAN.

 How to bring it together?